andyatkinson/blog/_posts/2020-05-15-rails-api-serialization-json-api-part-1.md

 #### Wrap-up

-That's all for Part 1 of selecting a JSON API compatible API serialization option for a Rails API app.
+That's all for Part 1 of selecting a JSON:API compatible API serialization option for a Rails API app.

-In a future post, we'll cover more functionality that JSON API specifies, such as the client requesting data that is related to the resource.
+In a future post, we'll cover more functionality that JSON:API specifies, such as the client requesting data that is related to the resource.

-UPDATE: [Rails API Serialization with JSON API - Part 2](rails-api-serialization-json-api-part-2) is now available.
+UPDATE: [Rails API Serialization with JSON:API - Part 2](rails-api-serialization-json-api-part-2) is now available.